kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

   + simple

-- Add functionality to enable this and accept the image using the api
+- Add functionality to enable this and accept the image using the API

-- Add unit tests to test various inputs to the api
+- Add unit tests to test various inputs to the API

 - Add functional tests for the lifecycle of community images

-- Update glanceclient to use the new api functionality
+- Update glanceclient to use the new API functionality

 Dependencies